Trashytalk/piwardrive/docs/web_ui.rst

 former Kivy interface.
 Configuration options are fetched from ``/config`` and saved back via a POST request so changes persist to ``config.json``.

+Heatmap overlays derived from the aggregation service can be toggled on the map screen.
+The layer uses ``leaflet.heat`` and displays points returned by the ``/overlay`` API.
+A simple **Vector Tile Customizer** form lets you apply MapLibre style metadata to an MBTiles database via the ``/api/vector-tiles/style`` endpoint.

 Build the frontend with **Node.js 18+** and npm::

    cd webui